ghc-proposals/ghc-proposals/proposals/0000-template-patterns.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/555).

-# Higher Order Template Patterns in Rewrite Rules
+# Template Patterns in Rewrite Rules

 User defined rewrite rules allow for powerful optimisations such as shortcut fusion.